Welcome to the Wellness Center!

 The Wellness Center is offering an eight week support group for students to provide support and assistance surrounding the challenges of being a college student during the COVID-19 Pandemic.
 Topics of discussion will include: Isolation, grief, forming friendships and relationships while social distancing, and other challenges of being an online college student.

-The group will be facilitated by Wellness Center Counselor, Maureen Flaherty, LMHC.For additional information or slot reservations please contact Maureen Flaherty at email@example.com.
+The group is facilitated by Wellness Center Counselor, Maureen Flaherty, LMHC.For additional information or slot reservations please contact Maureen Flaherty at email@example.com.

 Maintaining Mental Wellness During COVID-19 Outbreak